chloehywong/chloehywong.github.io/pages/about.md

 weight: 3
 ---

-# **About Me**
+# **About Chloe**

-Hi I am **{{ site.author.name }}** :wave:,<br>
+Chloe is a motivated and creative UX designer with marketing experience and a proven record of research and innovation.

-I’m a Digital Marketing student from Hong Kong with an interest in UX and Web design.
+Chloe graduated with a BA Digital Marketing from the University College Birmingham.
+Chloe started her career as a freelancer leading UI/UX design and research projects for startups and NGOs.
+She was largely involved in Mobile App and Web design using a vast toolset.
+Prior to freelancing, she worked for Balenciaga as a Brand Ambassador where she developed user journeys to bring value to customers.

-In the past, I have worked with HK Charities and local startup firms with high-paced environments.
-I enjoy my work as much as the great relationships I’ve built with clients and colleagues because of my belief in working hard, working together and having fun along the way.
-Meanwhile, I love learning as I have been doing self-learning in programming and web/UX design during my studies.
-If you’re interested in learning more about me or my work, simply reach out.
+Chloe is looking forward to work with a company with a great work culture that nourishes her talent and expands her knowledge and challenges her every day to do her best.

 <div class="row">
-{% include about/skills.html title="UX Knowledge" source=site.data.design-skills %}
+{% include about/skills.html title="Skills" source=site.data.design-skills %}
 </div>

 <div class="row">